aharonhannan/msfs-purdue-bell-tower/README.md

-# Purdue Bell Tower Microsoft Flight Simulator 2020
+# Purdue Bell Tower in Microsoft Flight Simulator 2020

 The Purdue Bell Tower was not included in the default Bing 3D photogrammetry.
 This package is a 3D model imported from Google Maps, processed in Blender, and exported for MSFS.